Convert - FHIR (R4) to OMOP

 combine FHIR bundles operation prior to the OMOP conversion.

-in your request header.
+The output for the OMOP conversion is a ZIP archive, so specify accept: application/zip in your request header.
 The ZIP archive contains multiple Comma-Separated Value (CSV) files, one for each supported OMOP data table.
 See data tables for a complete list of contents.

 Query Parameters